 Adam Smith had advocated the theory of Absolute Advantage, where he argued that a country should produce a good if it can produce more of the good with the same or fewer resources than another country.
 This theory is different from Comparative Advantage.

-David Ricardo, another Economist, suggested that a country only needs to have Comparative Advantage.
+David Ricardo, another Economist, suggested that a country only needs to have Comparative Advantage when deciding if it should produce a good.
 He published this theory in 1817 in his book titled, “On the Principles of Political Economy and Taxation.”

-The definition of Comparative Advantage is when a country may produce goods at a lower opportunity cost, but not necessarily have an absolute advantage in.
+The definition of Comparative Advantage is when a country may produce goods at a lower opportunity cost, but not necessarily have an absolute advantage in producing that good.
 This simply means that a country can produce a good at a lower cost than another country.